apmitchell18/dql-hot-lab-guides/DQL HOT 2 - DQL in Practice/content/02_DQL_Logs_in_Practice/index.md

 ### Step 1: Finding Logs - Log Sources

 Let's find all sources in an environment.
-It's up to you to run these queries from a Notebook or the Logs and Events screen.
+Create a Notebook and run a DQL Query.

 **Run the following query and review the results:**
 ```